agocke/agocke.github.io/content/blog/2017-05-10-localfunc.md

 If nothing else, you might find this more readable due to the parameter types being right next to the parameter names.
-In case that's not enough, here's a list of things that local functions can do that local functions can't:
+In case that's not enough, here's a list of things that local functions can do that lambdas can't:

 * Local functions can be recursive[^2]